What is Bitcoin Mitigating Attacks?

 Vector76 Attack

 The proper knowledge of attacks and methods to avert them are necessities to keep himself away from such attacks.
-Experience matters and security matters the most as far as the question of currency is involved.

 Author: Ryan Green